voxpupuli/plumbing/share/elections/howto.md

 ## Create the election markdown file

-Inside the folder create a file named:
+Inside the election folder create a file named:

 ```
 YYYY-MM.md